Benjamin-Eldo/responset/README.md

 # Responset

 This project consists of producing a dataset highlighting, in webpage code, what makes it responsive.
-The dataset is created using webpage code scrapped from the 1000 most popular websites using the [Tranco Ranking](https://tranco-list.eu/list/KJ58W).
+The dataset is created using webpage code scraped from the 1000 most popular websites using the [Tranco Ranking](https://tranco-list.eu/list/KJ58W).
 Then, several LLM are used to extract the code that enables the responsiveness of the website.

 This project was realized in an Theory and Practical Applications of Large Language Models class during second year of Master Degree in Artificial Intelligence at University Lyon 1 Claude Bernard.